curl/everything-curl/ftp-traversedir.md

 ## How to traverse directories

-When doing FTP commands to traverse the remote file system, there are a few different ways curl can proceed to reach the target file.
-The file the user wants to transfers.
+When doing FTP commands to traverse the remote file system, there are a few different ways curl can proceed to reach the target file, the file the user wants to transfer.

 ### multicwd